OpenEnergyPlatform/oeplatform/docs/source/index.rst

 ********

 The data stored in the OEDB is also used in several projects.
-In order to ease the access to required datasets the OEP provides a REST-full HTTP-interface in the **api** app:
+In order to ease the access to required datasets the OEP provides a RESTful HTTP-interface in the **api** app:

 .. toctree::